Granze/react-starterify/README.md

 ## Start small, add only what you need.

 This starter kit aims to give you a good starting point for your projects.
-If you're looking for a minimal ES6 React JS starter, this is probably for you.
+If you're looking for a (really) minimal ES6 React JS starter, this is probably for you.

 ## Why there are no Flux or Isomorphic things inside?

 If you are a beginner, you probably don't want a complex structure with lots of things to care about.
 If you are an advanced user, why should I choose a Flux implementation for you?

 ## Usage